hunatlas/forest-graphics-simulation/README.md

 # Forest Graphics Simulation

-Graphical Simulation of a Continuously Growing Forest with OpenGL
+Graphical simulation of a continuously growing forest with OpenGL.

 I study and am interested in computer graphics and completed the following practice project to prepare for the final exam.